maartenhvdh/integration-shopify/README.md

 - **sku** – The SKU for the product; taken from the first product variant.

 You can use any of those values for both admin UI or in your project.
 Should you need to make more fields available, you can do so by customizing the code of the custom element.

-The selector also currently supports only a single selection.
-If you need to link multiple products, you can update the code, wrap the output value in an array and adjust the rendering code accordingly.

 ## Contributors